 6) Our specialists carry out the procedure of perfect combination of surfaces with the help of putty and adjustments.
 This is the most difficult part of the work, since it requires high skill.
 Very often we have to literally sculpt again the missing pieces.
 That’s how Gryphon looks after our restoration work: photo conjugate parts (2-3 pcs) and the Gryphon himself close-up (Click on the picture to enlarge the image):

-8) At the stage of obtaining already cast spare parts, we perform a thorough quality control and even the slightest deviations from our standards are not allowed.
-Epoxy resin, which we use is of high quality and has excellent physical and chemical properties: it is easy to dye, it is resistant to mechanical damage, it can withstand even short-term exposure to solvents (DO NOT ABUSE).
+8) At the finish stage, we perform a thorough quality control and even the slightest deviations from our standards are not allowed.
+Epoxy resin and putty, which we use is of high quality and have excellent physical and chemical properties: it is easy to dye, it is resistant to mechanical damage, it can withstand even short-term exposure to solvents (DO NOT ABUSE).
 And individual thin parts of miniatures that can break we reinforce a special wire!

 9) After that, those parts that are recognized as meeting our standards are additionally cleaned from the burr, further order will be assmebled.